-In Penal Code 487 PC, California law defines grand theft as unlawfully taking someone else’s property valued at $950.00 or more.
-The offense is a wobbler that can be charged as a misdemeanor or a felony, and carries a maximum sentence of up to 3 years of incarceration.
+California Penal Code 487 PC defines the crime of grand theft as unlawfully taking someone else’s money, labor or property valued at $950.00 or greater.
+The offense is a wobbler, meaning it can be charged as either a misdemeanor or a felony, and carries a maximum sentence of up to 3 years of incarceration.

 If the property is valued at less than $950.00, the charge can only be filed as the less serious offense of petty theft.